UniFormal/uniformal.github.io/doc/api/checking/index.md

 * `Inh T`
 * `d :<= T`

-The classes corresponding to these judgements and the tactics used to check them are describes [here](judgements.html).
+The classes corresponding to these judgements and the tactics used to check them are described [here](judgements.html).